Vaiz/rust-guidelines/src/guidelines/macros/M-MACRO-VERSION-PIN.md

 libraries are outside its scope.

 A newer macro may generate code that needs types or helpers unavailable in an older library.
-Release the main crate and its supporting crates together, with matching version numbers.
+To keep them compatible, release the main crate and its supporting crates together, with matching version numbers and exact dependency pins.
-The main crate must depend on the exact matching version of its proc macro crate.
 If there is a separate macro implementation crate, pin that dependency too.
 Use `=1.2.3`, not `1.2.3`, which allows compatible updates.

 Update all package versions and their pins on each release, even if some crates have no code changes.
 Choose the version bump based on the main crate's public API, including its macros.
 Users do not need